subvisual/blog/pages/posts/2014/12-december/47-for-makers.md

 retina_cover:
 tags:
   - design
+intro: "There's only so much you can do in life.
+Your time is limited, as well as your focus and your energy."
 ---

 There's only so much you can do in life.
 Your time is limited, as well as your focus and your energy.